REDSIM/VRCLightVolumes/Documentation/HowToUse.md

 [**Point Light Volumes**](#setup-point-light-volumes) are custom realtime Point, Spot and Area lights, similar to Unity's built-in lights.
 They work separately from Regular Light Volumes and do not store lighting in voxels.
 Use them for lamps, flashlights and screens that move or change in game.

 > [!IMPORTANT]
-> World surfaces and props need a [compatible shader](./CompatibleShaders.md), with Light Volumes enabled if the shader has an option for it.
+> World surfaces and props need a [shader that supports VRC Light Volumes](./CompatibleShaders.md), with Light Volumes enabled if the shader has an option for it.
 Unity's Standard shader does not support Light Volumes.

 ## Light Volumes for Avatars

-Use a [compatible avatar shader](./CompatibleShaders.md) and enable its Light Volumes option if it has one.
+Use an [avatar shader that supports VRC Light Volumes](./CompatibleShaders.md) and enable its Light Volumes option if it has one.
 No avatar component is needed.

 > [!NOTE]
 > Light Volumes are set up in worlds.
 Avatars can receive their lighting, but cannot act as Light Volume light sources.